freeplane/docs/contribute/Translation_How-To.md

 If you have a remark that can help translators of all languages, e.g. "*Clone* and *copy* should be translated to different words, because they are functionally different.", you can choose 'Source string comment' as a scope.
 Of course you should write this comment in English.

-If you have a suggestion to improve an English source string, ignore the Weblate advice and see [[#Change English source strings|Change English source strings]] about how to communicate this.
+If you have a suggestion to improve an English source string, ignore the Weblate advice and see [Change English source strings](#Change-English-source-strings) about how to communicate this.

 ### Consistent translation by using a glossary